somykOS/MapArtCopyright/README.md

 Also you can change `config/map-art-copytight/lang.yml` file, which translates mod's text.

 To use `/map-art add <player>` or `/map-art remove <player>` you need to be main author (the first who created filled map) or have the `map-art-copyright.add-author`, `map-art-copyright.remove-author` permissions. <br>
-Also you can allow anybody to copy your art with `/map-art to-public` command.
+Also you can allow anybody to copy your art with `/map-art change-accessibility` command.
 After transferring art to public domain it can also be crafted by crafter.
+You can use the command again to remove your art from public domain.

 This mod uses [fabric-permission-api](https://github.com/lucko/fabric-permissions-api/). <br>
 To manage these permission, you can use [LuckPerms](https://modrinth.com/mod/luckperms) or any other mod that can be used in this way. <br>